+BA/MD Housing Policy

-BA/MD Housing Policy: All BA/MD first and second year students are required to live on campus in designated BA/MD reserved section of the Redondo Village Apartments (RVA).
-Here is link to more information about your building, apartment and individual room: http://housing.unm.edu/residence-halls/redondo-village.html.
+All BA/MD first and second year students are required to live on campus in designated BA/MD reserved section of the Redondo Village Apartments (RVA).
+Click HERE for more information about your building, apartment and individual room.
 UNM data has shown that students who live on campus are more success in transitioning to college, getting involved in campus activities, better access and utilization of campus resources (campus computer labs, printing, libraries, etc.) and increased academic performance.
 Beginning in the 3rd year, students will have the choice of living on or off campus.
 Should they choose to live off campus after the first two years, they will still receive a housing stipend as part of their scholarships awards (please see financial support for more information).

-UNM Housing Application:
+UNM Housing Application